whatisnuclear/website/space.md

 ---
 layout: default
-title: Nuclear energy in Space
+title: "Nuclear energy in Space!"
 description: Nuclear technology has great uses in space.
+byline: true
+author: nick
 ---

 <div class="row">
 <div class="col-md-8" markdown="1">

-# Nukes in *Space*!

 Nuclear energy is a wonderful energy source for space.
 As you go away from the sun, solar panels struggle to gather enough energy to run a spacecraft or